 How often should I replace my air purifier filter?

 There will be a few signs to help you determine precisely when it’s time to replace an air purifier filter.

 A change in color is not necessarily an indicator of replacement need.
 HEPA filters might look dark after being active for only a short time, but they’re still working just fine.
 So long as you have continual airflow, the filter is doing its job.
 That said, reduced airflow and higher power bills can be indications that your purifier is working hard and being blocked by a clogged filter.
-If you want to get really technical about monitoring this, you can use to routinely check the airflow of your purifier.
+If you want to get really technical about monitoring this, you can use an anemometer to routinely check the airflow of your purifier.